bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 :math:`\pi({\bf x})`.
 We just upper bound the expression by dropping the :math:`-H(q)` term since entropy is always positive to get us to our final term :math:`-\log(q(y|{\bf x}))` that Kingma put in his paper.
-Although, one thing I couldn't quite get to the additional constant :math:`\alpha` that is in front of :math:`\log(q(y|{\bf x}))`.
+Although, one thing I couldn't quite get to is the additional constant :math:`\alpha` that is in front of :math:`\log(q(y|{\bf x}))`.

 Admittedly, it's not quite precise, but it's the only way I figured out how to